-'''

 public

 javax.realtime.AbsoluteTime add(long millis, int nanos)

 throws ArithmeticException

-Parameters

-millis The number of milliseconds to be added to this.
+Parameters millis The number of milliseconds to be added to this. nanos The number of nanoseconds to be added to this.

-'''

 ArithmeticException when the result does not fit in the normalized format.